 Refinancing Allows You to Release a Cosigner

-Sometimes, your current lender will allow cosigner release, so your cosigner will be relieved of responsibility for your loan after you make a certain number of payments.
-But if your lender doesn’t allow this or you don’t want to wait, refinancing could be the answer.
+Sometimes, your current lender will allow for a cosigner release after you make a certain number of payments, but if your lender doesn’t or if you don’t want to wait, refinancing could be the answer.

 Downsides of Refinancing More Than Once

-While refinancing multiple times could have some clear advantages, there are also some potential downsides for student loan borrowers to consider as well.
+While refinancing multiple times has some clear advantages, there are also some potential downsides to consider.

 You May Have to Pay Fees During the Refinancing Process

-Though it is very uncommon for refinance lenders to charge any fees, in some cases, you may have to pay a prepayment penalty to pay off existing student debt.
-Or you may be charged application fees or origination fees for a refinance loan.
-If you’re charged these fees, it may not make financial sense to refinance unless you can drop your rate and costs by enough to make up for the fees you pay.
+Though it is very uncommon, some lenders may charge prepayment penalties to pay off existing student debt.
+Or you may be charged application fees or origination fees.
+If there are fees, it may not make financial sense to refinance unless you can drop your rate by enough to make up for them.